Keyboard shortcuts

 ///

-/// The store optimizes based on its storage model and returns events
+/// The store optimises based on its storage model and returns events

 /// merged by position (if positions are available).